Addressing Workforce Needs Through Youth Apprenticeships

 VVP started out by excluding industries that already had apprenticeship programs.
 “We wanted to stay away from those and not jump into something that already exists, so we started building apprenticeship programs everywhere else,” said Erik Williams, VVP’s director of community development.
 “We’ve been very intentional in saying that an apprenticeship program is not for trades, it’s for absolutely everything.”

-Williams said that the key to launching a program like this is to find one business and one school committed to making this work.
-Then, tell that story through your local media.
-Then, scale the program using positive peer pressure.
-Other chambers seeking to create programs like this should look at their volunteer leadership and identify your champions who can help you grow the program.
+Williams said that the key to launching a program like this is to find one business and one school committed to making this work, then tell that story through your local media.
+After, scale the program using positive peer pressure.
+Other chambers seeking to create programs like this should look at their volunteer leadership and identify champions who can help grow the program.

-VVP measures success a number of ways, including tracking qualified applicants, apprenticeship placements, apprenticeship salary ranges and the number of apprentices hired.
-But Williams said the most important thing to VVP is whether its programs meet the needs of member businesses.
+Now in its ninth cohort with 40 new apprentices, VVP measures success in a number of ways, including tracking qualified applicants, apprenticeship placements, apprenticeship salary ranges and the number of apprentices hired.
+Williams said the most important thing to VVP is whether its programs meet the needs of member businesses.
+Building on the foundation of the youth program, VVP has launched a new initiative called Career Plus to bridge students into formal Registered Apprenticeship Programs.

 “It’s not just numbers.
 Numbers are great, but I try to stay away from making that our metric of success.
 The idea is, are the businesses being served?
 The biggest metric of success is that every business that has worked with us has signed up to do it again.”